Programmable Photonic Circuit for Optical Logic Operations and 2-Bit Decoding: Device Fabrication and Experimental Results

 The proposed device consists of cascaded multiport directional couplers fabricated on a silicon photonic device.
 Each coupler stage comprises 7 parallel waveguides with spacing $G = 275\,\text{nm}$, width $W = 460\,\text{nm}$, and coupling length $L = 50\,\mu\text{m}$, as illustrated in Fig.~\ref{fig:cad_view}.
 The complete circuit includes 8 cascaded stages, resulting in a 7×7 port architecture.

-A total of 50 thermo-optic heaters are integrated across the device, of which 37 are actively used in these experiments: 35 for optimization and 2 for input signal encoding.
-The limitation arises from the digital-to-analog (D/A) board, which supports 40 output channels.
+A total of 56 thermo-optic heaters are integrated across the device, of which 37 are actively used in these experiments: 35 for optimization and 2 for input signal encoding.
+This subset was selected to provide sufficient degrees of freedom for the transformation, while maintaining a manageable parameter space for the optimization algorithm.
 All heaters are independently addressable with control voltages ranging from 0.1\,V to 4.9\,V.